louis-prudhomme/PandaX/README.md

-# pandax
+# PandaX

-This is our REST project !! \o/
+Because this is our REST project !! \o/